abrazik/Recipe-and-Nutrition-/README.md

-As a group we made an app for people that have specific diets but want to find delicious recipes that are easy to make
+As a group we made an application  for people that have specific diets but want to find delicious recipes that are easy to make.

-The completed application should meet the following criteria:
+When deploying the application:

 * As a USER I should be presented with a landing page that has a few demo recipes and a list of different diets